Last Updated:

 UPDATE v3 (2006/02)

-This is a total remake - I didn't even drag&drop/copy any paramters from the other panel.
+This is a total remake - I didn't even drag&drop/copy any parameters from the other panel.
 I just restarted fresh again from the XML with the Patch Names, and build this again (didn't take long at al tho).

 As with the previous v2, the whole thing only uses 3 SysEx strings with variable functions, so SysEx strings are kept to a minimum (UNLIKE the stock Panel which has about 50+ independent SysEx strings!).